Bucky24/code-executor/README.md

 ### FUNCTION

 Defines a block of re-usable code that can be called as desired.
+Function definitions are processed before the main code loop, so it is possible to define a function after it is called.

 | property | description |
 | -- | -- |